TooAboil/FiveInARowRobot/README.md

 To do these, we modeled the SCARA and connected points in its work space and angular displacement of its arms using table look-up scheme.
 Camera calibration is conducted by Canny Edge Detector, Hough Line Transform and Perspective Transformation and image recognition is based on pixel operation and morphology transformations as opening transformation.
 A new priority algorithm is constructed to decide where to place shones for a Five-In-A-Row game.
 Serial communication between host computer and slave computer is established to monitor the movement of the arms.
 The voice synthesis is built on pygame.

-During the process of testing, the robot showed the property of amenity, accuracy in coordination recognizing and motion, and challenge.
+During the process of testing, the robot showed the property of amenity, accuracy in coordination recognizing and motion, and the game versus it is challenging.